 - Employees need to have adequate training and instructions regarding the use and care of PPE.

 - The equipment that is given must meet laid down design standards and be the correct size of the wearer.

-- PPE is not the responsibility of any employees.
+- PPE is not the responsibility of any employee.

 - The employer needs to provide and pay for the required PPE.

 - PPE is not primary protection.
 Firstly, employers must put the correct measures in place to remove all potential risks.

 As per law in the UK, your employer is required to give you the correct personal protective equipment to ensure you are protected from the risk of injury.
 If your employer has failed to do this, and you have been injured as a consequence, you will have grounds for a personal protective equipment injury claim.